Rio Gomez

-Rio Andres Gomez (born October 20, 1994) is an American professional baseball pitcher who is a free agent.
+Rio Andres Gomez (born October 20, 1994) is a Colombian and American professional baseball pitcher for the Long Island Ducks of the Atlantic League of Professional Baseball.
 He has previously played in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons and Fubon Guardians.

 Amateur career

 Gomez graduated from Desert Vista High School in Phoenix, Arizona.
 He was cut from the varsity baseball team in his senior year.
 Gomez attended Mesa Community College and walked on to the school's college baseball team.
 He then transferred to the University of Arizona and played for the Arizona Wildcats baseball team as a walk-on.
 In 2016, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Professional career

 Boston Red Sox

 The Boston Red Sox drafted Gomez in the 36th round, with the 1,091st overall selection, of the 2017 Major League Baseball draft.
 He spent his first professional season split between the rookie–level Gulf Coast League Red Sox, and Low–A Lowell Spinners, accumulating a 3.06 ERA across 16 contests.
 In 2018, Gomez pitched for Lowell and the Single–A Greenville Drive, making a combined 18 appearances and posting a 2.02 ERA with 34 strikeouts across 35 2/3 innings of work.

 Gomez split the 2019 season between Greenville and the High–A Salem Red Sox.
 In 39 appearances out of the bullpen between the two clubs, he registered a cumulative 2.20 ERA with 75 strikeouts and 7 saves across 69 2/3 innings pitched.
 Gomez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned to action in 2021, splitting the year between Salem and the Double–A Portland Sea Dogs.
 In 29 combined appearances, Gomez logged a 3.64 ERA with 60 strikeouts across 47.0 innings of work.

 He returned to Portland in 2022 and spent the entirety of the season with the team, appearing in 24 games and struggling to a 6.55 ERA with 41 strikeouts in 33.0 innings pitched.
 Gomez began the 2023 season with the Portland, and was promoted to the Worcester Red Sox in June.
 In 26 games (13 starts) between the two affiliates, he recorded a 4.95 ERA with 88 strikeouts in 76 1/3 innings of work.
 Gomez became a free agent following the season on November 6, 2023.